loteoo/hyperapp-starter/README.md

 ## Hyperapp 2.0 TLDR:

 State => Data of your app
-View => Maps a given state to a vDOM
+View => Maps a given state to vDOM, which Hyperapp will use to update the DOM
 Actions => Takes in a state, some params, returns a new state
 Subscribtions => Trigger actions from the outside
 Effects => Interact with the outside world